Road Trip: New Mexico’s National Parks - SantaFe.com

 Fort Union National Monument

-As the largest 19th-century military fort in the region, Fort Union functioned as an agent of political and cultural change for forty years (1851-1891).
+As the largest 19th-century military fort in the region, Fort Union functioned as an agent of political and cultural change for 40 years (1851–1891).
 It offered military protection for travelers on the Santa Fe Trail.
-Visit and witness its territorial-style adobe remnants as well as its rich history of the ages.
-Directions to Fort Union National Monument
+Visit and witness its territorial-style adobe ruins, as well as its rich history of Western times.
+Directions to Fort Union National Monument.

 Gila Cliff Dwellings National Monument